-The ADV7612 contains logic that measures the frequency of the TMDS clock transmitted.
+The ADV7611 contains logic that measures the frequency of the TMDS clock transmitted.
 The TMDS frequency can be read back via the

-TMDSFREQ[8:0] and TMDSFREQ\FRAC[6:0] registers (described in this section).
+TMDSFREQ[8:0] and TMDSFREQ\FRAC[6:0] registers.

-TMDS Measurement After TMDS PLL
+TMDS Measurement after TMDS PLL

 The TMDSFREQ measurement is provided by a clock measurement circuit located after the TMDS PLL.
 The TMDS PLL must, therefore, be locked to the incoming TMDS clock in order for the TMDSFREQ and TMDSFREQ\FRAC registers to return a valid measurement.
 The TMDS frequency can be obtained using Equation 1, TMDS Frequency in MHz (Measured after TMDS PLL).